ariiiiiiiiiiiiiZ/arigd/content/_index.md

 # hi
-I'm Ari, a high school student who likes to code useless things that I never finish, but I usually learn along the way.
+I'm Ari, a high school student who likes to code useless things that never get finished to learn.
 I'll probably post here every once in a while.